Ilir Meta

-Ilir Rexhep Meta ([iliɾ meta]; born 24 March 1969) is an Albanian politician.
-He served as President of Albania from 24 July 2017 to 24 July 2022.
+Ilir Rexhep Meta ([iliɾ meta]; born 24 March 1969) is an Albanian politician who served as President of Albania from 2017 to 2022.

 Previously Meta served as Prime Minister from 1999 to 2002 and he was Speaker of the Parliament of Albania from 2013 to 2017.
 He also held positions as Deputy Prime Minister, Minister for Europe and Foreign Affairs and Minister of Economy, Trade, and Energy.
 Prior to that, he held the Chairmanship of the Parliamentary Commission of European Integration.
 He founded the Socialist Movement for Integration in 2004.

 On 28 April 2017, Meta was elected President of Albania, receiving 87 votes from the 140 Members of Parliament.
-On 9 June 2021, he was formally impeached by the Albanian parliament in a 104 to 7 vote making him the first Albanian president in history to be impeached by parliament.
+On 9 June 2021, he was formally impeached by the Albanian parliament in a 104 to 7 vote making him the first Albanian president in history to be impeached by parliament, almost.
 On 16 February 2022 the Constitutional Court of Albania overturned the impeachment and ruled that the accusations against him did not violate the constitution.

-Early life and education
+Life and career

+1969–2004: Beginnings and Prime Minister

 Ilir Meta was born in Çepan, Skrapar.
 He graduated at the Faculty of Economics and Politics branch of the University of Tirana, where he also pursued his post-graduate studies.

-Political career

 Meta has been engaged in politics since 1990, after the fall of communism in Albania, as an active participant in the students' movement against one-party rule, which brought political pluralism in Albania.
 Since 1992 he has been elected Member of Parliament in all legislatures, and has been an active member of several Parliamentary Commissions.
 From 1996 to 1997 he was Deputy Chairman of the Foreign Affairs Commission of Parliament.

 From October 1998 to October 1999, Meta was Deputy Prime Minister and Minister of Coordination, as well as State Secretary for European Integration in the Ministry of Foreign Affairs in March–October 1998.

 In 2004, Meta left the Socialist Party of Albania (PS) and founded his own party, the Socialist Movement for Integration (LSI).
 From 2004 to 2006, Meta was nominated as a member of the International Commission on the Balkans, chaired by the former Prime Minister of Italy, Giuliano Amato.
 The Commission drafted a series of important recommendations towards the integration of the Western Balkan countries into the European Union.